Cate_marketing_credit_case_study

 Demonstration with Marketing & Credit data, including comments

-This notebook mirrors the ideas from the chapter 5 of Facure’s Causal analytics book:
+This notebook mirrors the ideas from the chapter 6 of Facureβs Causal analytics book:

 - Effect heterogeneity: different units respond differently to the same intervention.